 “Applications Software” or “Applications” means those software application programs and programming (and all modifications, replacements, Upgrades, Enhancements, documentation, materials, media, on-line help facilities and tutorials related thereto) that perform user or business related information processing functions.
-Applications Software will include all such programs or programming required to meet Contractor’s obligations in providing PEBA with the BAS System.the Contractorthe Contractor
+Applications Software will include all such programs or programming required to meet Contractor’s obligations in providing PEBA with the BAS System.

+“Approved Host” means AWS or a hosting service provider approved by the Contractor, such approval not to be unreasonably withheld or delayed, which is not a Competitor of the Contractor, whose infrastructure is located within the continental United States.

 “Authorized User” means PEBA Personnel, members of the PEBA Board, participating employers, TPAs, and other third-party contractors and agencies providing services to PEBA, PEBA plan participants, members and beneficiaries.